Contents

 Dance style and performance

-The French Cancan, a high-energy dance with kicks, acrobatics, and colorful costumes, is one of the troupe’s signature moves.
+The French cancan, a high-energy dance with kicks, acrobatics, and colorful costumes, is one of the troupe’s signature moves.
 The routine requires exceptional skill, including pirouettes and splits, all performed with athletic precision and flair.

 A day in the life